henry-hsieh/riscv-asm-vim/README.md

 ### [Vundle](https://github.com/VundleVim/Vundle.vim)

-1. Add the following to your `.vimrc`:
+1. Add the following text to the vundle section in your `.vimrc`:

 ```VimL
 Plugin 'henry-hsieh/riscv-asm-vim'